deRegent/CarND-PID-Control-Project/README.md

 steer_value = pid.TotalError();
 ```

-The most important steps of the PID controller implementation is the first step.
-This is the step where the parametres Kp, Ki and Kd are being set and optimized.
+The most important step of the PID controller implementation is the first step.
+This is the step where the parametres Kp, Ki and Kd are being set and tuned.

 The parameter Kp, which is "P" in the PID, helps steer in proportion to the CTE.
 The parameter Ki, which is "I" in the PID, counters the systematic bias from misaligned wheels.